wbjin/a2-videostreaming-via-cdn/README.md

 * Any extra arguments are given.

 ### Testing with `queryLoadBalancer`
 To facilitate testing your load balancer without having implemented `miProxy`, we provide a `queryLoadBalancer` executable in the `util/` directory.
-This executable will run on the Ubuntu VM from P1 (and other Ubuntu systems).
-We have also provided executables for ARM Macs and Windows.
+This executable will run on the Ubuntu VM from P1 (and other Ubuntu systems such as Ubuntu WSL).
+We have also provided executables for ARM Macs.

 ```
 queryLoadBalancer [OPTION...]